 - Provides learning materials in various formats as well as actionable outputs, which participants can adapt and use in their organisations.

 Trainers include directors and former directors at leading think tanks.
 In previous editions we have had trainers from the Overseas Development Institute, Chatham House, foraus, The Graduate Institute, Belgrade Center for Security Studies and Centre for Economic Policy Research.
-See list of our past lecturers.
+See the list of our past lecturers.

-For 2021, speakers and trainers will include:
+For 2021, speakers and trainers will include (list will continue to update):

 - Ellen Mather, Lead branding designer, Soapbox